tstockdale/IAPD/docs/NEW_INCREMENTAL_PROCESSING_IMPLEMENTATION.md

 ### 3. Brochure URL Extraction Phase
 - For each firm, call FIRM_API to get brochure details
 - For each brochure found:
-  - Check if `dateSubmitted > maxDateSubmitted`
+  - Check if `brochureVersionId` NOT in existing set
   - If yes: include in FilesToDownload output
-  - If no: filter out (skip)
+  - If no: filter out (skip) - already processed
 - Log filtering statistics

 ### 4. Brochure Analysis Phase
-- Process only the brochures that passed the dateSubmitted filter
+- Process only the brochures that passed the VersionId filter
 - Append results to existing output data file
 - Rename final file with current date